 There is overwhelming evidence to show that seatbelts prevent death and serious injury in road traffic accidents.
 For this reason, the law makes it compulsory for car occupants to wear seatbelts, where fitted.
 One exception allowed by legislation is if the car occupant has a valid exemption certificate, which confirms it is inadvisable on medical grounds to wear a seatbelt.
 The certificates are issued by medical practitioners, who will need to consider very carefully the reasons for exemption, in view of the weight of evidence in favour of seatbelts.
-Medical Practitioners can obtain supplies of the relevant certificates and guidance leaflets from the Department of Health, PO Box 777, London SE1 6XH; Tel: 08701 555455 (NHS Responseline); Fax: 01623 724524; Email: doh@prologistics.co.uk.
-Further enquiries should be made to: Department for Transport, Road Safety Division 1, Zone 2/11, Great Minster House, 76 Marsham Street, London SW1P 4DR; Tel: 020 7944 2046; Email: david.peagam@dft.gsi.gov.uk.
+Medical practitioners can obtain supplies of Certificate of Exemption from Compulsory Seat Belt Wearing (product Ref PUB 109) and the guidance leaflet Medical Exemption from Compulsory Seat Belt Wearing via on-line ordering - www.orderline.dh.gov.uk or by phoning 0300 123 1002.
+The certificates come in booklets of five.
+Further enquiries should be made to: Department for Transport, Road Safety Division 1, Zone 2/15, Great Minster House, 76 Marsham Street, London SW1P 4DR; Tel: 020 7944 2046; Email: terry.deere@dft.gsi.gov.uk